nazimben25/project3_group4/README.md

         type : API
         Access : https://api.worldbank.org/v2/country/XXX/indicator/XX.XXX.XXX.XX?date=XXXX:XXXX&format=json

+        2.1.2.1) countries
+        countries are selected from immigration list merged with countries to extract the iso3code Example Canada = CAN 2.1.2.2) indicators
+        you can add any indicator a the list . this list will be used to loop

     2.1.3) We need an intermediate data to link the country name (in immigration data) and country code (used by the API) this link is provided by a datafram countries source : World bank